Academic Freedom Policy

 to students who have time constraints, work schedule conflicts or are otherwise

 unable to attend classes at a specific college location at a designated time.
-Online
+Distance

-courses require on-campus testing or testing at an approved off-campus testing center.
+education courses require on-campus testing or testing at an approved off-campus

 A hybrid course is a blend of face-to-face and Web-based instruction.
 Required classroom